masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 It should go without saying, but it is up to **you** to determine threat model and use whatever option fits your needs.

-You can get [printable paper wallets here](https://github.com/masari-project/Masari-Marketing/tree/master/Paper%20Wallets) to write down important information in style.
+You can download community made [printable paper wallets](https://github.com/masari-project/Masari-Marketing/tree/master/Paper%20Wallets) to write down important information in style.

 ![paper wallet](https://raw.githubusercontent.com/masari-project/Masari-Marketing/master/Paper%20Wallets/Official%20Trifold/Masari-Wallet-Trifold-Back.png)